nov-lang/nov/README.md

 let MyOption = Option(float)
 let a = MyOption.some[1.0]
 let b = MyOption.none[]
-let prod = a.? * b.? ; will return .none to the calling function since b is .none
+let prod = a.! * b.! ; will return .none to the calling function since b is .none
 ```

 ## Arrays